-Return the ref erenced object from а weak reference, ref.
+Return the referenced object from a weak reference, ref.
 If the referent is no longer live, returns Py_None.
-New in version 2.2.

-Warning: This function returns a borrowed reference to the referenced object.
+Note: This function returns a borrowed reference to the referenced object.
 This means that you should always call Py_INCREF() on the object except if you know that it cannot be destroyed while you are still using it.